richarddzh/markdown-latex-tools/md2tex/README.md

  - list: numbered list and `*+-` list are both supported.
 Nested list is OK.
  - href: only `*[description](filename)` styled table-of-contents items are supported.
           This will generate `input` command in latex.
+ - code: fenced code block.
+This requires the `listings` latex package.

 ## Special extension for latex